 Apply to the Montana Department of Labor & Industry for certification and to receive WIOA funds to train workers.

 View current job openings and find training and tools to begin a career.

 Temporary income for qualified workers who are unemployed through no fault of their own and are looking for full-time work or for approved training.

 Job Service Montana offices are part of a statewide network of workforce development centers that collaborate with community partners to provide customer focused employment and training opportunities.
 These centers assist in preparing, training, and connecting a highly skilled workforce to local businesses.

 View a calendar of events for resources that can assist you with writing a cover letter and resume, using a computer, interviewing for a job and more.

 A free workforce program that connects Medicaid enrollees with high quality workforce training, employment services, and job openings in local communities.

-Receive training from seasoned, skilled workers that will teach the skills of their craft to workers new to the trade or craft.
+Earn a paycheck while you receive training from seasoned, skilled workers that teach you the skills of their craft along with classroom instruction.

 Establishes the hours minors may work and hazardous occupations in which they may not work - unless specifically exempted.

 Our customer Service Center is available to answer USERRA questions (except federal holidays) or to refer cases to a trained Ombudsman.